open-contracting-archive/toucan/README.md

 ## Architecture
 ### Architectures Description
-This web application use Django Framework to build Front-end and Backend modules.
+This web application use Django Framework.
-The Front-end module contains the user-interaction elements.
-In the Back-end module, the OCDS Kit and flatten-tool are implemented as libraries that implement the functionalities.
+The OCDS Kit and the flatten-tool are used as support libraries.
 ![alt text](img/architecture.png "Architecture Overview")

 ### Design